 40. Flowers (Joints)

-The first time we saw and smelled CBD flower we were amazed.
+The first time we saw and smelled a CBD Joint we were amazed.
 The aroma is exactly like…well you know, the other stuff.
-Which makes us think about how ridiculous it is to legalize cannabis plants cannabinoid by cannabinoid.
+This makes us think about how ridiculous it is to legalize cannabis plants cannabinoid by the cannabinoid.
 But, we digress… what’s cool about CBD hemp flower is that it is the best way to get CBD to our bodies!
 It has the highest bioavailability.
 So far we’ve tried smoking it in a joint and glass pipe, and it was extremely relaxing.
-Some of our staff has enjoyed the no hassle pre-rolls and also the fun of breaking apart the flower ourselves and sprinkling it into a pipe while sitting on the porch.
+Some of our staff have enjoyed the no-hassle pre-rolls and also the fun of breaking apart the flower ourselves and sprinkling it into a pipe while sitting on the porch.
 Hemp flower leaves us feeling light, happy, and at ease.
 And we didn’t feel high.
 You can even use hemp flower to make DIY CBD oil.

 41. Seltzer (Sparkling water)

 LaCroix and all its competitors have really taken the beverage industry by storm.
 CBD-infused seltzers are joining the hype.
 We’ve found several brands, such as Recess and our office favorite, Queen City Hemp.
 They make great mixers for CBD cocktails too.

 42. Soda (or “Pop”, “Coke” – whatever your region calls it)

 Similar to seltzers, there’s also carbonated CBD sodas.
 Pretty similar to seltzers, honestly.